-What’s better than a master guitarist pouring his guts out through his strings?
+What’s better than a master guitarist pouring their guts out through their strings?

 How about two master guitarists simultaneously pouring their guts out through their strings?
 You read me?

 Do I hear three master guitarists?
 Will these questions ever stop?

 Whatever the case, synchronized guitar work—which requires skillful harmonization—can take the multi-guitar lineup to its full potential—that is, make all lead parts sound bigger and badder.
 Here are some of the baddest.

 That Paul Gilbert and Bruce Bouillet play these stunning neoclassical arpeggios with such apparent ease is enough to make any insecure guitarist closet his ax for good.
 The fleet-fingered duo speed-pick their way through a cycle of 4ths, sweep-pick across all six strings, and tap the fretboard like some four-armed guitar god that worshippers both fear and revere.

 It’s rare for James Hetfield to play lead, but when he does he makes it count.
 The solo he composed for the gentle middle section of this rager about drug abuse is a true attention-getter thanks largely to the sweet melody and high-register trills.
 In addition, the harmonies here proved that Hetfield and lead guitarist Kirk Hammett were more than just heavy-handed thrashers.

 08. Steve Vai and Billy Sheehan, “Shy Boy”

 How does David Lee Roth make himself look good after parting with Van Halen?
 Well, he hires two Eddies.
 Sure, Sheehan is a bassist, but he plays the thing like a six-stinger.
 The breakdown at the song’s end, though short, displays some truly terrifying, ultra-meticulous two-hand tapping.
 The section functions much like a dangerous high-speed stunt—where a good deal of the audience’s thrill derives from a secret, morbid desire to see the stuntmen fall.